 Alberta – Alberta Labour OHS Regulations

-Why do I need carbon monoxide training?
+Why do I need OSHA carbon monoxide compliant training?

 In line with regulations, anyone who works with carbon monoxide must receive training prior to working on their own.
 While requirements for trainings related to forklifts or other processes are very specific, most other topics don’t have such specific requirements.
 Nevertheless, it’s wise to follow the same guidelines.